It Has Been Falsely Reported That Dr. Christine Ford Accused Judge Kavanaugh Of Sexual Assault For Revenge

 — Eric J ???? (@EricJafMN) September 18, 2018

-Snopes confirmed that Judge Brett Kavanaugh’s mother Martha did preside over the civil case that decided whether or not Ralph and Paula Blasey could maintain ownership of their home in Potomac, Maryland in Montgomery County just outside of Washington, D.C.
+Snopes confirmed that Judge Brett Kavanaugh’s mother Martha did preside over the civil case that decided whether or not Ralph and Paula Blasey could maintain ownership of their home in Potomac, Maryland, in Montgomery County just outside of Washington, D.C.

 But they also discovered that many of the online sources missed certain critical facts.